osamasaeed/-.slstorage/README.md

 # jQuery.slstorage
-### Seamless Storage is service integrated with jquery.
+### Seamless Storage is a service integrated with jquery.
 ### It works like a default internet browser localStorage.
 ### But stored data is transparent.